secretsudev/terraform-provider-kentik-cloudexport/README.md

 ```

 This will:
-1. build and run localhost_apiserver that is a stub for kentik apiv6 server
+1. build and run localhost API server that is a stub for Kentik API v6 server
-1. run tests (communication with localhost_apiserver)
+1. run tests (communication with localhost API server)
-1. shut down localhost_apiserver
+1. shut down localhost API server

 ### Acceptance tests